 In addition to selecting a method and formula for determining each worker's UI benefits, all states set minimum and maximum weekly benefits.
-Even if a worker was very highly paid,
+Even if a worker was very highly paid, their weekly UI benefit cannot exceed the state's maximum, and the lowest-paid workers who are eligible for UI will receive the state's minimum benefit.

-Thirty-three states (plus DC, Puerto Rico, and the US Virgin Islands) set their maximum benefits as a portion of the state's average weekly wage.30 This method of indexing the maximum weekly benefit amount allows benefits to grow in line with a state's wage growth and to keep pace with increases in the cost of living.
+Thirty-three states (plus DC, Puerto Rico, and the US Virgin Islands) set their maximum benefits as a portion of the state's average weekly wage.
+This method of indexing the maximum weekly benefit amount allows benefits to grow in line with a state's wage growth and to keep pace with increases in the cost of living.
 States that do not automatically adjust maximum benefits must rely on state legislatures to make adjustments, and they generally provide inadequate benefit amounts as a result.
-Indexing the minimum benefit amount to the state's average weekly wage is less common (minimum benefits are indexed in eight states)31 but is recommended for the same reasons.
+Indexing the minimum benefit amount to the state's average weekly wage is less common (minimum benefits are indexed in eight states) but is recommended for the same reasons.